Rahul24-06/Computer-pointer-Controller-using-Gaze-Estimation/README.md

 ### Edge Cases

-There will be certain situations that will break your inference flow.
+* There will be certain situations that will break your inference flow.
 For instance, lighting changes or multiple people in the frame.
-Explain some of the edge cases you encountered in your project and how you solved them to make your project more robust.
+In that cases, if the face is not detected, the error message is logged and collects the next frame and closes the window, to make the project more robust.

+* If multiple faces are detected for any given frame, the model is fed with the first face detected to control the mouse pointer.

 *If you faced any issues in building this project, feel free to ask me.
 Please do suggest new projects that you want me to do next.*